nginxinc/nginx-controller-lab/docs/intro.rst

 Getting Started
 ===============

-Please use the "**NGINX Controller 3.x Demo / Lab**" Blueprint for this lab exercise
+Please use the "**NGINX Controller Product Team Demo / Lab**" Blueprint for this lab exercise

 The infrastructure is all ready for you.
 Controller, NGINX Plus, and agents are all installed.
 Controller is pre-configured.